U.S. retail stock buying hit record level on Friday -Vanda Research - News Break

 The move was spurred by the recent recovery of stocks favored by retail traders and a rotation out of cryptocurrencies that led millennials to reengage with equity markets, they said.

-The S&P 500 (.SPX) fell 1.31% on Friday and the Nasdaq Composite (.IXIC) dropped 0.92%, after a U.S. Federal Reserve official suggested the U.S. central bank might raise interest rates sooner than previously expected. read more
+The S&P 500 fell 1.31% on Friday and the Nasdaq Composite dropped 0.92%, after a U.S. Federal Reserve official suggested the U.S. central bank might raise interest rates sooner than previously expected.

-While retail investors bought the dip, especially exchange-traded funds like the SPDR S&P 500 Trust (SPY.P) and Invesco QQQ (QQQ.O), as well as financials, materials and energy stocks, institutional investors were sellers, the Vanda analysts said.
+While retail investors bought the dip, especially exchange-traded funds like the SPDR S&P 500 Trust and Invesco QQQ, as well as financials, materials and energy stocks, institutional investors were sellers, the Vanda analysts said.

 “Hedge funds unloaded their massive positions in value stocks after the FOMC and nobody else but retail wanted in,” they said, referring to the Federal Open Market Committee.